solo-io/workshops/gloo-mesh/README.md

 The Envoy Wasm filter is already available, but it's not ready for production use yet.
 More info available in [this Blog Post](https://www.solo.io/blog/the-state-of-webassembly-in-envoy-proxy/).

-Both Gloo and Istio are based on Envoy, so they can take advantage of WebAssembly.
+Both Gloo Edge and Istio are based on Envoy, so they can take advantage of WebAssembly.

 One of the projects for working with WASM and Envoy proxy is [WebAssembly Hub](https://webassemblyhub.io/).